calebji123/calebji123.github.io/README.md

-# Hello this is my website
+# Hello Everyone!
+Welcome to Caleb's Website

-yes
+I have been working on this for many years now!
+It's a patchwork process, but it fits together!

+Check out my projects and website on calebji.com